[Tolen Ren's memory]

 LIDELL: I'm sure she's a fine, dispassionate woman.
 I hope you never

-have to find out for yourself, but I can tell you, ending a
+have to find out for yourself, but I can tell you, ending a marriage,

-really nothing much left to say at all.
+nothing much left to say at all.

 TUVOK: May I ask why you decided at this time to end your marriage to